Leadership and Innovation, M.A.

 The Leadership and Innovation, M.A. degree is designed for individuals who understand that the need for strong, Christ-centered leaders is growing, and that these leaders will need to understand how to leverage innovation.
 In every course, the leadership and business topics are integrated with one another and with Scripture, so that those who participate can correctly and confidently become highly adept leaders within their organizations.
-The Leadership and Innovationi program is available in fully online.
+The Leadership and Innovation program is available fully online.

 Distinctives of the program are:

 - To truly integrate the teachings of Scripture throughout the curriculum, Biola University and the Leadership and Innovation program accept students who are committed followers of the Lord Jesus Christ.